Genesis 2:7. the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living soul.

 You in Christ

-How does the truth of being in Christ bring defeat to your selfish “fleshly” desires?
+How can the truth of being in Christ bring defeat to your selfish “fleshly” desires?

 Christ in you

-What is one desire of the Spirit inside of you that you can live out today?
+What is one desire of the Spirit inside of you that you can express today?

 To see today’s post from the TLIC Family blog –> Click Here